Center-of-Excellence-AI-for-Structures/ISTRUST_MODEL/README.md

 ## Environment and Requirements

 - Windows 10
-- Either GPU or CPU (Tested on Nvidia GeForce RTX 2080 GPU)
+- Either GPU or CPU.
+However, a GPU is highly recommended (Tested on Nvidia RTX4080 16GB GPU).
 - The developed version of the code mainly depends on the following 'Python 3.9.12' packages.

   ```